FAIR Gulf Coast Search Guide

 Prepare one Tampa Bay quote packet

-A consistent packet reduces back-and-forth and makes local-versus-specialist comparison more reliable.
+A consistent packet reduces back-and-forth and makes local-versus-specialist comparison cleaner.
 Send the same facts to Tampa, St. Petersburg, Clearwater, Sarasota, South Florida, and statewide Florida candidates before choosing the route.

 • Include city, county, neighborhood, access constraints, storage or building requirements, number of rooms or items, object categories, deadline, intended use, and whether on-site inspection is required.